ccbt87/docs/Dev_Env_setup/README.md

   * The host has a changing IP address (or none if it has no network access).
 From Docker 18.03 onwards the recommendation is to connect to the special DNS name `host.docker.internal`, which resolves to the internal IP address used by the host.
 This is for development purpose and will not work in a production environment outside of Docker for Mac or Windows.
   * The gateway is also reachable as `gateway.docker.internal`.

 NOTE: With the `--rm` option Docker will remove the container when it exits.
 Make sure to save the data in the container if there is any.
-Adding this option is a workaround for two issues in the Mac or Windows environment:
+Adding this option is for bypassing two issues in the Mac or Windows environment:
 * Port mapping won't persist if a container restarts
 * HBase Master JVM Process `HMaster` stops if a container stops for a while and starts again